 In the best of times, decision-making is tough for parents.
 Raising a well-adjusted, healthy human is complicated as hell.
-Toss in a pandemic, economic depression, and civic unrest and your most basic choices become stress-inducing nightmares.
+Toss in the COVID-19 pandemic, economic depression, and social injustice and your most basic choices become stress-inducing nightmares.
 There are rarely risk-free decisions or one-size-fits-all answers, but there are ways to assess and respond to risk.

 For months now, protesters have spoken out against systemic racism towards Black people, sparked by cries of justice for George Floyd.
 Though the protests never disappeared completely, they’ve gained new strength after the Louisville police officers involved in the killing of Breonna Taylor were absolved of guilt by grand jury.
 You’ve talked to your kid about racism, and they want to do something about it.
 You want to do something about it too.
 So you consider a protest.
 But is it safe?

 There’s a COVID-19 risk anytime you go into a public space — especially one with lots of people crowded together, even if it is outside.
 But that doesn’t mean you shouldn’t go.
 “What we can do are things to reduce the risk,” says William Schaffner, medical director of the National Foundation for Infectious Diseases.
 “You have to decide what your own personal risk tolerance is for yourself and for your family members.”